 Finally, 60% of patients suffering from acute, consistent constipation also exhibited mental or spectrum disorders.

 In some cases, it could be that the symptoms of a gut disorder such as IBS may cause a depression or anxiety response as they can be distressing and disruptive to normal life.
 However, it’s also possible that there may be a more causal link between gut health disorders and mental health issues.

 Hippocrates is credited with the quote, "All diseases begin in the gut."

-An intriguing example of a psychobiotic that may open the door to a deeper way of healing mental stresses is Bifidobacterium longum 1714.
-John Cryan, a scientist doing intensive research into the gut-mental health axis, put these bacteria in capsules and gave them to 22 men over a monthlong period.
-The subjects experienced less stress and anxiety.
-They also were able to complete memory exercises with more accuracy.
-Perhaps most significantly, they exhibited lower levels of the stress hormone cortisol at the beginning of the day.(6) This means that, before anything had the chance to rile them up, they were already on a more balanced keel.
+The subjects experienced less stress and anxiety and were also were able to complete memory exercises with more accuracy.
+Perhaps most significantly, they exhibited lower levels of the stress hormone cortisol at the beginning of the day.(6) This means that, before anything had the chance to rile them up, they were starting the day with an emotionally balanced state of mind.

-Although we are not certain yet exactly how these bacteria may effect these changes, it’s possible that it stimulates the vagus nerve.
-This nerve runs between the gut and the brain.
-It is quite relevant to everything we’ve been observing about the effect of the gut on mental health and vice versa.
+Although we are not certain yet exactly how these bacteria may effect these changes, it’s possible that they stimulate the vagus nerve.
+This nerve runs between the gut and the brain and facilitates communication between the two.

 Recipes for your gut health